-2. Further metrics are required to measure socio-economic and environmental impacts of CE.
+2. Further metrics are required to measure the socio-economic and environmental impacts of CE.
 Although the interviewees generally agree on the importance of measuring the ecological and social impacts of a CE, experts estimate that socio-economic and environmental impacts related to a CE are complex to measure and might not result in a manageable framework.
-To assess environmental impacts, metrics based on standard environmental methodologies like LCAs could be considered in national CE monitoring.
-Although originally designed to assess certain products impacts', the methodology can also be applied on a national level.
-The Welsh government for example, analysed Wales's waste to estimate how recycling rates lead to relative savings of CO2.
-However, experts assume that conducting LCAs on a national level to evaluate the environmental impacts of material use can be significantly cost intensive and challenging to conduct.
+To assess environmental impact, metrics based on standard environmental methodologies like LCAs could be considered in national CE monitoring.
+Although originally designed to assess certain products impacts', the methodology can also be applied at a national level.
+For example the Welsh government analysed Wales' waste to estimate how recycling rates lead to relative savings of CO2.
+However, experts assume that conducting LCAs at a national level to evaluate the environmental impacts of material use can be significantly cost-intensive and challenging to conduct.

-Not only the evaluation of environmental impacts but also the evaluation of socio-economic impacts is of importance, as EU policy is referring to positive socio-economic effects through CE.
-Unfortunately, metrics to assess these effects are somewhat neglected, and require further development.
+The evaluation of environmental impacts and the evaluation of socio-economic impacts is important, as EU policy refers to positive socio-economic effects through CE.87 Unfortunately, metrics to assess these effects are somewhat neglected and require further development.

-3. Metrics should evaluate impacts of CE beyond national borders on society.
-A CE related monitoring framework should help to assess in how far CE is going to impact society.
+3. Metrics should evaluate the impact of CE beyond national borders on society.
+A CE related monitoring framework should help to assess how far CE is going to impact society.
 Therefore, it is equally important to measure CE's effects in terms of global prosperity and the improving quality of life in emerging and developing countries.
-Instead of shifting e.g., resource-intensive manufacturing businesses, establishing remanufacturing businesses in developing countries.
+Instead of shifting, e.g., resource-intensive manufacturing businesses, establishing remanufacturing businesses in developing countries could lead to less resource extraction and pollution in respective countries.